Dentosal/rust_os/libs/d7net/README.md

 ## Unsupported by design

-* IPv4 Options field is not supported
+* IPv4 Options fields are not supported
+* Only the most commonly used TCP Options fields are supported
+* TCP Urgency fields are not supported